 Bendroflumethiazide / nadolol Side Effects

 Not all side effects for bendroflumethiazide / nadolol may be reported.
 You should always consult a doctor or healthcare professional for medical advice.
 Side effects can be reported to the FDA here.

 For the Consumer

 Applies to bendroflumethiazide / nadolol: oral tablet

-Check with your doctor immediately if any of the following side effects occur while taking bendroflumethiazide / nadolol:Less common
+You should check with your doctor immediately if any of these side effects occur when taking bendroflumethiazide / nadolol:Less common

 - Blurred vision